execas/execas.github.io/_posts/2019-04-15-the-elf-file-format-2.md

 > Note: `-h` is the short option of `--file-header`

-The 'Magic' row corresponds to the `unsigned char e_ident[16]` array.
+The 'Magic' row corresponds to the `unsigned char e_ident[16]` array in the above file header structure.

-ELF files always begin with the bytes "7f 45 4c 46", as we can see in `elf.h` in the definitions following the fil header structs:
+ELF files always begin with the bytes "7f 45 4c 46", as we can see in `elf.h` in the definitions following the file header structs:

 ```c
 /* Fields in the e_ident array.
 The EI_* macros are indices into the